![]() |

 SQL Server Hardware RequirementsIntroductionIn this article on SQL Server Hardware Requirements I will discuss the following two topics:

-Minimum SQL Server Hardware Requirements The following are Microsoft's © recommendations for the minimum SQL Server hardware requirements.
+Minimum SQL Server Hardware Requirements The following are Microsoft's © recommendations for the minimum hardware requirements.
 I will discuss the different Versions and Editions in the next article.
 Processor: Intel® or compatible Pentium 166 MHz or higher.
 Memory (RAM): Enterprise Edition and Enterprise Evaluation Edition: 64 MB minimum, 128 MB or more recommended Standard Edition and Developer Edition: 64 MB minimum Personal Edition and Desktop Engine (MSDE 2000):

 Disk Space: Enterprise, Enterprise Evaluation, Standard, Developer, and Personal Editions require: